 The hype and excitement of Hondas recent Talon announcement has past.
 Prices are due to be set in January and will be 20K for the X and 21K for the R. The on sale date is still set for Spring.
 So far we have had only a small test drive that you can read about HERE.
 Now before we get substantial time behind the wheel for further testing and comparing, we did a little digging to find even more about the machine.
 Here are ten things we found that Honda Talon Specs don’t tell you.

-The Talon features the same size ROPS tubing as a Polaris RZR at 1.75 inches.
+The Talon features two inch ROPS tubing.
 So, in addition to Hondas own accessory line up, there will be a host of accessories from companies like Assault and Super ATV ready and available for the new Talon.